-During the 12-months ended October 31, 2016, the board held nine regularly scheduled meetings and one special meeting.
-Special meetings are called on shorter notice than regularly scheduled meetings, which are scheduled a year or more in advance.
-In addition to the attendance listed below, directors from time to time attend other committee meetings by invitation.
-The bank's directors collectively attended 97% of all board and applicable committee meetings during fiscal 2016.
-All nominees who are currently directors (with the exception of Mr. Mongeau, as described in the footnote to the table below) attended more than 75% of total eligible board and committee meetings during fiscal 2016.
-The following chart summarizes each director nominee's attendance at board and applicable committee meetings during fiscal 2016.
+During the 12-months ended October 31, 2017, the board held nine regularly scheduled meetings.
+In addition, directors from time to time attend other committee meetings by invitation.
+The bank's directors collectively attended 99% of all board and applicable committee meetings during fiscal 2017.
+All nominees who are currently directors attended more than 75% of total eligible board and committee meetings during fiscal 2017.
+Each director nominee's attendance at board and applicable committee meetings during fiscal 2017 is set out in each of the "Director Profiles" in the "Director Nominees" section of this circular